shmulib/CGLSP/README.md

-# CGLSP (Continuous Galvanzing Line for Steel Coil Production)
+# CGLSP (Continuous Galvanizing Line Sequencing Problem)

+Documentation to include:
-Problem Description in context
+* Problem Description in context
-Graph theory formulation
+* Graph theory formulation
-Mathematical description of solution
+* Mathematical description of solution
-Description of how the algorithm is implemented in code - structure of code base ..
+* Description of how the algorithm is implemented in code - structure of code base ..
-How to setup env to run code
+* How to setup env to run code
-How to run the solver for instances ->  navigate to root CGLSP dir and then run CGLSP.py with problem type arg Where the results are stored
+* How to run the solver for instances ->  navigate to root CGLSP dir and then run CGLSP.py with problem type arg
+* Where the results are stored
-Work still to be done
+* Work still to be done

-Results so far
+* Results so far
+* Problems encountered
-Problems encountered - GCGLPS_26 can't find tight enough LBs
+  * GCGLPS_26 can't find tight enough LBs
-                    - TSPLIP br17 is solved exactly, but tree grows relatively large
-                    - even though optimal solution is found, because branching results in subproblems with very low LB, not feasible sols to CGLSP, only to the relaxation
+  *TSPLIP br17 is solved exactly, but tree grows somewhat large even though optimal solution is found early on, because branching results in subproblems with very low LB.
+The obtained optimal MAP solutions are not CGLSP feasible

 ## Table of Contents